MOSCOW (Reuters) - The global financial crisis has grown so bad that Russians are cutting back on vodka.

-Today it accounts for roughly 70 percent of all the alcoholic beverages consumed in Russia, and a plastic half-liter bottle can be purchased for as little as 50 roubles ($1.80).
+Today it accounts for roughly 70 percent of all the alcoholic beverages consumed in Russia, and a plastic half-litre bottle can be purchased for as little as 50 roubles (1.20 pounds).

-But more affluent Russians, who have increasingly favored whisky in recent years, can pay thousands of dollars for a single bottle of top-quality vodka.
+But more affluent Russians, who have increasingly favoured whisky in recent years, can pay thousands of dollars for a single bottle of top-quality vodka.

 Editing by Peter Millership